elgabrielcisneros/elgabrielcisneros/README.md

 # Hi, I'm Gabriel Cisneros 👋
-### Front-End Mobile/Web Developer 👨‍💻 | Student 📚
+### Front-End Mobile Developer 👨‍💻 | Student 📚

  ![Laboratory 研究室](https://github.com/user-attachments/assets/7458da00-22e5-4bac-a09c-371adff77328)

 ## __ABOUT ME__

-I'm a <strong>front-end developer</strong>, specialized/with expertise in mobile development in <strong>JavaScript/TypeScript</strong> with Ionic Framework using Angular and Capacitor, and currently learning <strong>React JS</strong> and <strong>React Native</strong>.
-I'm passionate about solving problems, working in personal projects, improving my skills and learning new technologies and skills to be a better, skillest and more efficient as a programmer.
+I'm a <strong>front-end developer</strong>, specialized in mobile development using <strong>JavaScript/TypeScript</strong> with Ionic Framework/Angular and Capacitor and <strong>React Native</strong>.
+I'm passionate about solving problems, working in personal projects, improving my skills and learning new technologies and skills to be a better, skillest and more efficient programmer.

 ### Connect with me: